How Does Exercise Help Depression? Exploring Its Mental Health Benefits

 Depression and the body

-Symptoms of depression in many can include difficulty finding pleasure in daily activities, lethargy, irritability and even physical pain.
+Symptoms of depression in many can include difficulty finding pleasure in daily activities, lethargy, irritability, and even physical pain.

 Depression can manifest in unique individual forms.
 If you believe that you could be experiencing symptoms of depression, speaking with a physician can be a helpful first step in improving your quality of life.

-Many experts believe that one of the ways exercise works to combat depression is by flooding the brain with endorphins—which are known to many as “feel-good chemicals” that can improve your mood.
+Many experts believe that one of the ways exercise works to combat depression is by flooding the brain with endorphins, which are known to many as “feel-good chemicals” that can improve your mood.

-Along with these benefits, exercise can have even more positive effects depending upon what form it takes.
+Along with these benefits, exercise can have even more positive effects depending on what form it takes.
 Playing a sport, for instance, can help fight depression by cementing positive social connections with other people.
-Exercising outside, whether hiking, running or just enjoying a stroll, can give you a healthy dose of vitamin D. Exercise can also improve self-image and self-esteem by improving your physical fitness and helping you get into better shape.
+Exercising outside, whether hiking, running, or just enjoying a stroll, can give you a healthy dose of vitamin D. Exercise can also improve self-image and self-esteem by improving your physical fitness and helping you get into better shape.

 While exercise shouldn't necessarily be the only method for treating depression, many might find that it has been shown to have a wealth of positive effects.